Skip to main content

 If your cat’s digestive system can’t move the hair through, your cat forms a hairball.
 So, if your cat is frequently vomiting up hairballs, this could indicate that he’s experiencing a digestive issue.

-A food intolerance, intestinal parasites, or even kidney disease could all contribute to this increased vomiting.
-Sometimes digestive issues are related to the bacteria in your cat’s stomach.
-If that bacteria becomes imbalanced, it can lead to issues like inflammatory bowel disease.
+Food intolerance, intestinal parasites, or even kidney disease could all contribute to this increased vomiting.
+Sometimes, digestive issues are related to the bacteria in your cat’s stomach.
+If that bacteria becomes imbalanced, it can lead to issues like inflammatory bowel disease, which causes–you guessed it–vomiting.

 Some of these issues can be fairly easily fixed.
 Changing your cat’s food might help reduce his vomiting frequency and hairballs.
-Your vet might be able to diagnose your cat based on symptoms alone, might recommend a diet change to rule out food allergies, or might take X-rays of your cat’s abdomen.
+Your vet might be able to diagnose your cat based on symptoms alone, but they might also recommend a diet change to rule out food allergies or take X-rays of your cat’s abdomen.

-If you hear your cat vomiting, check frequently to see if he’s actually vomiting up a hairball or if he’s just coughing.
-Cats who just cough can be experiencing other health issues entirely, including respiratory problems and lung conditions.
-Being able to provide your vet with this information can help with your cat’s diagnosis.
+If you hear your cat vomiting, check frequently to see if he’s actually vomiting up a hairball or just coughing.
+Cats who just cough can be experiencing other health issues, including respiratory problems and lung conditions.
+Providing your vet with this information can help with your cat’s diagnosis.

 White cat grooming itself